lewisbar/Piano-View/README.md

 B. Setting up the controller part:
 1. Open the assistent editor.
 2. Ctrl-drag from your PianoView to your ViewController class to create an IBOutlet.
-3. You need a class that adapts the PianoDelegate protocol:
+3. You need a class that adapts the PianoDelegate protocol with the following methods:
-      protocol PianoDelegate {
           func play(note: String)
           func release(note: String)
-      }
   This delegate will receive the played note as a String, for example C4, D#3 etc.
   See the AudioEngine class in my project for a placeholder example.
   Again, to actually hear sound, you need to take that String and generate the corresponding note yourself.